Kazan Ansat

-The Kazan Ansat is a Russian light, multipurpose helicopter manufactured by Kazan Helicopters.
+The Kazan Ansat is a Russian light, multi-purpose helicopter manufactured by Kazan Helicopters.

 History

 Kazan Helicopters in Kazan, Tatarstan, Russia has been one of the main Russian manufacturers of helicopters of the Mikhail Mil bureau design.
 In the 1990s management realized that there would be a need for light helicopters in Russia, as the fleet of standard Mi-2s was getting older, and the design itself became obsolete.
 The Mi-2 was the lightest helicopter in large-scale use in the former USSR, despite being larger than most light Western helicopters.
 At first Kazan Helicopters wanted to develop a helicopter based on the AS 350 Ecureuil in cooperation with Eurocopter, but it failed.
 As a result, in 1993 Kazan Helicopters organized its own design bureau in order to create a new helicopter (the bureau was officially certified by the Russian authorities in January 1997, designer Valery Dvoeglazov).
 The helicopter was named Ansat (meaning "light", "simple" or "easy" in the Tatar language).

 In 1998 the first prototype for ground static tests was completed.
 The second prototype (no. 02, then 902) first flew on August 17, 1999, but the first official flight was made on October 6, 1999.
 It was powered by two Pratt & Whitney Canada PW206 engines.
 Another prototype, with a longer and slimmer fuselage, and powered by two PW207K engines, flew on December 27, 2001 (no. 03, then 904).
 From 2002 it was undergoing the certification process.
 The third prototype introduced clam shell doors for the cabin opening upwards and downwards, instead of the sliding ones.
 It was offered as the Ansat-U military trainer variant with dual controls.

 In September 2001, the Ansat-U won a contest for a trainer helicopter for the Russian Air Force.
 By 2010 four were in service with the Russian Air Force's Syzran Military Pilot Flying Training School.
 A further 20 are planned, to be powered by Ukrainian Motor Sich MS-500V engines replacing the Pratt & Whitney engines of the first four Ansats.
 New light multi-purpose civilian helicopter "ANSAT" with hydromechanical control system of JSC "Kazan Helicopter Plant" has received type certification of Aviation Register of the Interstate Aviation Committee (IAC) on 28 August 2013.
 Type Certificate of IAC AR, allowing (freight) helicopters to begin commercial operation, was obtained in August 2013.
 In December 2014, IAC AR issued the approval of the main changes (addition to the type certificate), allowing for the transportation of the passengers on the commercial market.
 The emergence of medical options was the final step in creating a unified helicopter, certified for transport and medical works, transportation of people.
 Earlier, versions of these helicopters were used by the Ministry of Defense, Ministry of Emergency Situations, Ministry of Internal Affairs, FSB and other state structures of Russia.